oubiwann/lcmap-system/docs/source/includes/_api_model_exec.md

 ```

 Similar in nature to the OS Process Sample Model, this sample model executes a
-model by running a single Docker container.
+"sandboxed" science model by running a single Docker container.
 This sample is useful in that it
 provides an example of the simplest case where a parameterized Docker image may
 be executed remotely via API calls and then both storing and returning the
 computed results.